 It’s time to try something new with Instagram.
 Here are a few ways to revamp your Instagram strategy for 2021.

-Instagram Strategies to Try in 2021
+Instagram Marketing Strategies to Test in 2021

 As of January 2020, Instagram boasts more than 1 billion monthly active users.
 Plus, more than 500 million users view Instagram Stories every day.
 And it’s popular with businesses, too — more than 73% of businesses use Instagram to promote their business and connect with their audience.